-A discussion by the Interior Committee for Environmental Quality on May 4, 2011 resolved to ask the Minister for Protection of the Environment to delete from the proposed wording of the regulations, the instruction that makes a distinction between a balcony and a roof terrace regarding the prohibition on erecting and operating a source of radiation.
+A discussion by the Interior Committee for Environmental Quality on May 4, 2011 resolved to ask the Minister for Protection of the Environment to delete from the wording of the proposed amendment to the regulations, the instruction that makes a distinction between a balcony and a roof terrace regarding the prohibition on erecting and operating a source of radiation.
 The Minister for Protection of the Environment replied to the committee chair that his ministry cannot agree to the request.
-In view of the above, promulgation of the regulations has been delayed.
+In view of the above, promulgation of the amendment has been delayed.